 What Are Dental Sealants?

 Sealants are a simple treatment designed to minimize the risk of developing cavities (tooth decay).
 Made of thin, pliable plastic material, sealants are generally applied to the tops (chewing surfaces) of the permanent back teeth (molars and premolars) to protect the deeper grooves that are naturally more susceptible to decay.
+Dental sealants can be particularly important in pediatric dentistry as children learn good oral hygiene habits.
 After they are placed, dental sealants block out plaque, bacteria, and food particles to help prevent cavities from forming in these areas.
 Dental sealants can last for an extended period of time with proper care and a good home oral hygiene routine.
 While sealants can enhance your family's oral hygiene and lower the risk of dental cavities, they can also save you from needing costlier care in the future.
 During your family's dental examinations in our Wyomissing and Reading, PA offices, our team of general dentists can help you decide if dental sealants are right for you or your child.

 "Excellent dentist.
 Had the easiest procedure completed here that I’ve had with any dentist before.
 They have effective preventative covid 19 procedures in place As well.
 I highly recommend them."- W.F. / Google / May 26, 2020